kiambote/chacli/README.md

 The server can send text, audio or image and the chat should display accordingly.

 ### Socket
-Uses socket.io to connect to the server with propoer authentication.
+Uses socket.io to connect to the server with proper authentication.
-Provides an URL, authentication public key
+Provides an URL of the server, authentication public key, ...